15 Tips for Letting Go of a Relationship That Is Not Healthy

 Ending a relationship and letting go can be incredibly difficult no matter how toxic it is.
-Part of this is for simple biological reasons, as some scientific studies have shown that being in love activates the same areas of the brain as being high on cocaine.
+Part of this is for simple biological reasons, as recent scientific studies have shown that being in love activates the same reward pathways in the brain as addictive substances like cocaine.

 It is for this reason that love can sometimes be compared to an addiction.
 In love, much like addiction, there may be negative side effects such as abuse or gaslighting.
 But despite all of those bad circumstances, it can still be difficult to kick the romantic attraction and feelings of love when letting a relationship go.